 Status - Phase 1 and 2 of the project are complete.
 'Dispatch on disposition' was introduced in October 2017, and subsequently two Pre-Entry Questions were introduced to identify critically ill patients as early as possible.
-The project is now in phase 3 and 'key phrases' has been successfully implemented to further improve identification of critically ill patients earlier in the call cycle.
+The project is now in phase 3 and 'key phrases' was successfully implemented in April 2018 to further improve identification of critically ill patients earlier in the call cycle.